Flavoplaca flavocitrina

 Flavoplaca flavocitrina is a species of crustose lichen in the family Teloschistaceae.
 Found in Europe, it was originally described as a new species in 1886 by the Finnish lichenologist William Nylander, who classified it as a member of the genus Lecanora.
 After having spent time in various different genera throughout its taxonomic history, it was reclassified in the genus Flavoplaca in 2013 following a molecular phylogenetics-informed reorganization of the Teloschistaceae.

+On the Commander Islands (Russian Far East), Flavoplaca flavocitrina has been recorded from four coastal sites on siliceous rock outcrops and from one tundra locality where it grew on a concrete structure.
+More generally, it is a widely distributed Holarctic species that is also known from Australia, and it is reported to be very common along seacoasts in the southern Russian Far East.